celest-dev/website/docs/functions/env-variables.md

 # Managing environment variables

 Environment variables can be used to provide environment-specific configuration to your backend.
-They allow you to keep their values separate from your codebase, improving flexibility when running in different environments.
+They allow you to keep their values separate from your codebase by removing sensitive configuration information, improving the security flexibility when running in different environments.

+# Setting up environment variables

 To set up environment variables in your backend, navigate to the `<flutter_app>/celest/config/env.dart` file and list all the variables you’ll need throughout your backend.